 Once the student has selected a Major Professor, a M.S.
 Guidance Committee is formed.
 This committee consists of the Major Professor and at least 2 other faculty members.
 Although it is common to choose these members from the UCR Entomology Department faculty, UCR faculty outside of the Department also may serve without any additional approvals.
 If the student and major professor would like a faculty member from outside of UCR to be a member of the committee, they must submit a general petition to ISAC explaining why it is necessary for the selected individual to be added as a committee member, with the faculty member's CV appended.
 ISAC will vote on the petition and report the result to the student and major professor.
-The major professor and student are responsible for ensuring the non-UCR committee member is apprised of all procedures and committee service requirements.
-Regardless of whether a non-Department committee member is from UCR or outside of UCR, the overall majority of the members must be from the UCR Entomology Department.
+The major professor and student are responsible for ensuring the non-UCR committee member is apprised of all procedures and committee member is from UCR or outside of UCR, the overall majority of the members must be from the UCR Entomology Department.